18 DAYS ●

 Heading to Beijing’s symbolic heart, stroll across Tiananmen Square and into the sprawling magnificence of the Forbidden City where you will find a complex full of imperial treasures.
 Take a rickshaw ride through the charming hutongs and visit with a local family to learn more about living in this traditional area.
 In the evening, sit down to enjoy the local delicacy, Peking Duck.

 This morning is dedicated to China’s most iconic sight – the Great Wall.
 Taking a walk on this incredible structure is the best way to appreciate its sheer magnificence.
 Jade has long been cherished by the Chinese – at a jade factory you can understand and appreciate the delicate process

 of carving the stone and buy a piece if you wish.
 Savour the serenity of the Summer Palace as you wander through traditional Chinese gardens and see the exquisite architecture.

 Soak up the harmonious ambience of the Temple of Heaven, an orderly oasis in a bustling urban landscape and mingle with the locals as they practice Tai Chi, dance or play cards.
-Later, browse your way through Panjiayuan, Beijing’s most extensive arts, crafts and antiques market.
-Tonight enjoy a performance of the Beijing Opera.
+Later, browse your way through Panjiayuan, Beijing's most extensive arts, crafts and antiques market.

 Travel by train to Datong, watching the rural splendour of China pass by your window.
 Arrive in time for a local dinner in this fascinating city.